jjjjlira/ProjectReports/README.md

 Some of my Project Reports, Programs and Visualizations are in the directories above.
 Here some samples that might entice you to continue looking to my portfolio:

-GUI developed in Python using TKinter library in addition to the Machine Learning algorithms for the Intrusion Detection System written in Python.
+GUI developed in Python using TKinter toolkit library in addition to the Machine Learning algorithms for the Intrusion Detection System (IDS) written in Python.
 Naive BAyes, Decision Tree, KNN, Logistic Regression, RandomForest, Support Vector Machine, Neural Networks:

 ![image](https://user-images.githubusercontent.com/104345634/218298277-a87fd973-6862-4113-9aaa-d80fcdf8ad15.png)